-The franchise fee is low at $25,000 with an ongoing standard royalty fee of 5 percent of net sales that's payable monthly.
+The franchise fee is low at $25,000, with an ongoing standard royalty fee of 5 percent of net sales that is payable monthly.
 You must devote at least 8 percent of your monthly sales to advertising and marketing.

 Papa John's Pizza is relatively simple to get into compared to other restaurant franchises.
-The net worth requirement is reasonable and the royalty is a standard 5 percent that's renewable every 10 years.
+The net worth requirement is reasonable, and the royalty is a standard 5 percent that's renewable every 10 years.